jinweijie/WebRefresher/README.md

 # WebRefresher
-A small tool that load a web page with configurable interval.
+A small tool that load a web page with configurable interval time.